darrenldl/blockyarchive/BLKAR_SPECS.md

    - Only blocks which were missing/damaged then successfully repaired are written back, all other blocks are not touched

-     - This also means if a block cannot be repaired, then it is not touched
+     - This means if a block cannot be repaired, then it is not touched

 #### Handling of irreparable blocks